 At CalArts Leslie collaborated with Erik Ehn on the organization of 5 years of annual Arts in the One World convenings bringing international artists, activists and academics together to share art and activist practices and has represented CalArts as a Partnership for Academic Leadership in Sustainability (PALS) fellow.

 Leslie worked with Cornerstone Theater Company for ten years, serving as managing director from 1995 to 2001.
 She produced dozens of experimental, community-engaged, and site-specific theater projects and leading the company’s financial stabilization and growth.
 She was a founding member of the Watts Village Theater Company board and of Los Angeles Performance Practice's board.
 She currently serves on Cornerstone's board and on the board of The Secret City.

-Leslie has worked with not-for-profit arts organizations in Los Angeles and New York as a consultant supporting their efforts to be sustainable, stronger and more deeply engaged with their communities.
-She worked with the Cambridge Multicultural Arts Center and the New Opera Theater Ensemble in Massachusetts, and studied in Japan at Kyoto University and Kobe University where she collaborated with and learned from shogekijo and butoh practitioners.
+She has worked with not-for-profit arts organizations in Los Angeles, greater Boston and New York including the Cambridge Multicultural Arts Center and the New Opera Theater Ensemble, Automata, Center for Sustainable Practice in the Arts, The Secret City and Great Small Works.
+She studied in Japan at Kyoto University and Kobe University where she collaborated with and learned from shogekijo and butoh practitioners.
 Leslie earned a master's degree in public administration from the Kennedy School of Government at Harvard University.